floolean/EasyDocumentStorage.PCL/README.md

 ```

 Somewhere in your code you need to register the previously created MyDocument class, this is the only configuration
-needed as EasyDocumentStorage treats ids internally as string.
-This way you can use whatever you want as id, as
-long as you provide a converter that returns a string.
+needed, as EasyDocumentStorage treats ids internally as string and doesn't know which field to use as an id.
+This way you can use whatever type/field you want as id, as long as you provide a converter that returns a string.

 ```csharp
 void main(){